ajith-k/spa/README.md

 Once built you will need the following 4 files to allow the application to work.

   AxInterop.SystemMonitor.dll
   Interop.SystemMonitor.dll
   spa.exe
-spa.xml [optional]
+  spa.xml

 The spa.xml file is a human readable (and editable) list of counter groups that can be added as a bunch.
-A default spa.xml will be created if it doesnt already exist in the current path when spa.exe runs.

 Comments and feedback welcome!